- What does the HSUS do?

 - How can I receive an animal calendar?

-The Humane Society of the United States is the nation's largest animal protection organization, rated the most effective by its peers.
+The Humane Society of the United States is the nation's most effective animal protection organization.
 Since 1954, we've been fighting for the protection of all animals through advocacy, education and hands-on programs.

 The HSUS is a mainstream voice for animals, with active programs in companion animals, wildlife and habitat protection, animals in research and farm animals.
-We protect all animals through legislation, litigation, investigation, education, science, advocacy and field work.
-And together with our affiliates, we rescue and care for tens of thousands of animals each year—but our primary mission is to prevent cruelty before it occurs.
+Together with our affiliates, we work across the nation and around the world to protect all animals through legislation, litigation, investigations, education, science, advocacy and field work.
+We also rescue and care for thousands of animals each year—but our primary mission is to prevent cruelty before it occurs.

 To receive a packet of information about the HSUS and membership, please contact us: